-Particularly touristic due to its amazing green landscapes and historic background that links it to the United-States, Normandy with its strong cultural identity is the perfect place to invest in real estate.
+Particularly touristic region because of its stunning green landscapes and historic background linked to the United-States, Normandy with its strong cultural identity is the perfect place to invest in real estate.

-Buying in Normandy is to stress an aesthetic and genuine aspect
+Buying in Normandy is stressing aesthetic value and authentic features

 Normandy is full of quaint villages with period buildings going back to the Middle-ages, of renovated premises that kept the charm of days gone by.
 There are plenty of thatched cottages with old beams and homes with XIX century timber wood.